HE-TEADAL-PROJECT/asg-tool/docs/01-installing-asg.md

 ## Proceed generating the SFDP

-- Configure the ASG and its GIN backend following the [ASG-Tool configuration instructions](./02-configuring-asg.md).
+- Configure the ASG and its GIN backend following the [ASG-Tool Configuration Instructions](./02-configuring-asg.md).
+- Create ASG Specification File as described in [SFDP Specification Instructions](./03-specifying-sfdp.md)
-- Then follow the [ASG-Tool usage instructions](./04-generating-sfdp.md) to generate the SFDP.
+- Then follow the [ASG-Tool Usage Instructions](./04-generating-sfdp.md) to generate the SFDP.